hetianyi/godfs/README.md

 ##### Test description
-Generate 500w simple files, the file content is just a number from 1 to 5000000. and they are uploaded in 5 different threads by curl command(http upload).
+Generate 500w simple files, the file content is just a number from 1 to 5000000. and they were uploaded in 5 different threads by curl command(http upload).

 The test took 41.26 hours with not a single error which means 33.7 files uploaded per second.